lukedeo/AGILEPack/README.md

 This will build a static library called `lib/libAGILEPack.a`, which you can then link against to do sweet things like build Deep Learners.

-Let's say you have a program called `prog.cxx` that uses AGILEPack.
-If you're using ROOT stuff.
+Let's say you have a program called `prog.cxx` that uses AGILEPack with ROOT stuff.
 Provided that your file takes the form
 ```c++
 #include "Base"
            ^~~~~~ Includes all AGILEPack stuff!